ToJans/tojans.me.dev/source/_posts/2013-07-28-event-sourcing-for-the-rest-of-us.markdown

 ## An event is a semantic log entry of a state transition.

-First we need to define what an semantic/event (log) is.
+First we need to define what a semantic or event log is.
 I assume everyone knows what a state transition and a log entry is, so I will focus on a single word here: semantic.